Does AI Therapy Actually Work? What the Latest Research Says

 What to Look for in an AI Therapy App

 Honest about limitations.
 Any responsible app will clearly state that it is not a replacement for professional care.
 It should include crisis resources prominently and avoid making diagnostic claims.
-If an app suggests it can treat serious conditions, that's a red flag.

 Strong privacy practices.
 Your mental health data is some of the most sensitive information you have.
-Look for end-to-end encryption, clear data retention policies, and assurance that your conversations aren't sold to advertisers or third parties.
+Look for end-to-end encryption, clear data retention policies, and assurance that your conversations aren't sold to third parties.

 See the Evidence for Yourself